Craig Button: Calgary Flames

-Button held the position until the conclusion of the 2002–03 NHL season, when his contract was not renewed and was replaced with Darryl Sutter whom he had hired as Head Coach in December 2002.
-During the 2003–04 NHL season the Flames made it to the Stanley Cup Finals before losing in seven games to the Tampa Bay Lightning.
+Button held the GM position until the conclusion of the 2002–03 NHL season, when his contract was not renewed and was replaced with Darryl Sutter, whom he had hired as Head Coach in December 2002.
+During the 2003–04 NHL season, the Flames made it to the Stanley Cup Finals before losing in seven games to the Tampa Bay Lightning.

 After his departure from the Flames, Button joined the Toronto Maple Leafs in 2004 as a scout.

 TSN

-Button is currently TSN's Director of Scouting, drawing on his intimate knowledge of the game and its players to deliver insight on the NHL's top prospects.
-He is also a key analyst on TSN's That's Hockey.
+Button is currently TSN's Director of Scouting.
+He is also an analyst on TSN's That's Hockey.

 Prior to joining TSN, Button was an analyst on the NHL Network show NHL on the Fly.